 The Bronson is a very intriguing option for riders who prefer 27.5-inch wheels and value downhill performance above all but still want to retain respectable climbing abilities.
 Riders who don't want to pedal a full-blown enduro bike around will love this bike.
 The Bronson slays most downhills save for the true double-black diamond rock gardens.
 This bicycle has no problem cranking out a 4000-foot+ day of climbing although this kind of ride certainly wouldn't be our first choice.
-The reworked suspension layout with the lower-link shock mount delivers a slightly more linear feel and increased small bump feel.
+The reworked suspension layout with the lower-link shock mount delivers a slightly more linear feel and improved small bump feel.
 This is a significant improvement over the outgoing model.

 Riders who want to save some cash and who value increased climbing performance should check out the the super affordable YT Jeffsy Base 29.
 The Jeffsy weighs a bit more but performs similarly to the Bronson on the descent, but it is a better choice for longer rides.
-The Spectral only has 10mm less travel front and rear but feels more zippy and nimble due to more conservative geometry.
+The Jeffsy only has 10mm less travel front and rear but feels more zippy and nimble due to more conservative geometry.
 It's also available in both 27.5" and 29" wheel sizes.
 The best part?
-The Spectral starts at $2399 with the $4499 CF 9.0 Pro model offering a much better build kit than our $5199 Bronson Carbon S.
+The Jeffsy starts at $2299 with a solid component specification for the price with carbon framed models ranging in price from $3,499 up to $5,499.